Omicron: Can India afford a new COVID surge? | DW | 30.11.2021

 At present, only special flights as per bilateral or other agreements are flying.

-On Tuesday, the federal Health Ministry called on state governments to ramp up testing, saying that the new variant "doesn't escape RT-PCR and RAT [testing]."
+On Tuesday, the Federal Health Ministry called on state governments to ramp up testing, saying that the new variant "doesn't evade RT-PCR and RAT [testing]."

 The statement eased some concerns among health workers that changes in the spike protein of the virus could lead to conventional tests failing to detect the variant.